Utopia Is a Moving Target

 Toggle Recording Provides PCI Compliance on Amtelco Infinity

 Amtelco’s new toggle recording Infinity integration response element is used to add an action to a call script to stop or start call recording for PCI (Payment Card Industry) compliance.
-It can be used to stop recording before credit card information is given and to resume recording afterwards.
+It can be used to stop recording before credit card information is given and to resume recording afterward.
 The toggle recording feature is available with Amtelco’s Infinity Telephone Agent and Soft Agent software-based call center systems.
 The toggle recording action works with Amtelco’s Unity Logger or Soft Agent voice logger.
 The PCI establishes security requirements for processing credit card information.
 Any business that processes credit card transactions must comply with these security requirements.

 OEO Annual Meeting February 7-8